ISMAIL0112358/ecommerce-analytics-lakehouse/README.md

 3. The event generator will run locally

-current done kafka consumer but for ETL better to use Flink next step: step up flink and connect with Apache Ice berg
+currently done kafka consumer but for ETL better to use Flink. next step: step up flink and connect with Apache Ice berg